-Mushroom tapenade is super easy to make, and fuss-free and you can vary the ingredients to suit your taste and preference.
+Mushroom tapenade is easy to make and fuss-free, and you can vary the ingredients to suit your taste and preference.

-Use this vegan dip as a spread, as a canapé topping, or stir it into your pasta, soups, or casseroles for that added flavor.
+Use this gluten-free and vegan dip as a spread, as a canapé topping, or stir it into your pasta, soups, or casseroles for that added flavor.

 Double or triple the recipe if making for a bigger crowd.

-Mushrooms – I prefer to use button mushrooms, as they are easily available, cheap, and work great for this recipe.
+Mushrooms – I prefer button mushrooms, as they are readily available, cheap, and work great for this recipe.
 You can make tapenades with other mushroom varieties as well.

-You can also use a mix of mushrooms for a stronger flavor.
+You can also use a mix of mushrooms for a more robust flavor.

 Olive Oil – Use good quality extra virgin olive oil for the best taste.

-Capers – Bined capers add a lemony tangy taste, making the tapenade even more delicious.
+Capers – Brined capers add a lemony, tangy taste, making the tapenade even more delicious.

 Parsley – Use fresh green parsley for a refreshing flavor.
 You can replace parsley with other fresh herbs like basil, oregano, or rosemary.

-Others – You will also need garlic, walnuts, white wine vinegar, freshlt squeezed lime juice, lime zest, salt, and pepper.
+Others – You will also need garlic, walnuts, white wine vinegar, freshly squeezed lime juice, lime zest, salt, and ground black pepper.